Skip to main content

 Verify Consumption

-Run the robot and confirm messages are being consumed successfully from the message queue.
+Run the project and confirm messages are being consumed successfully from the message queue.

 Key Differences